Vilas-Shinners Professor of History

 Mailbox: 5013 Mosse Humanities

-- Family, Gender, and Law in Early Modern France, co-edited with Jeffrey Merrick, (Pennsylvania State University Press, forthcoming 2009)
+Suzanne Desan (Co-editor), Jeffrey Merrick (Co-editor).
+Family, Gender, and Law in Early Modern France.
+Penn State University Press, 2009.

-- The Family on Trial in Revolutionary France, (University of California Press, 2004)
+Suzanne Desan.
+The Family on Trial in Revolutionary France.
+University of California Press, 2004.

-- Reclaiming the Sacred: Lay Religion and Popular Politics in Revolutionary France, (Cornell University Press, 1990)
+Suzanne Desan.
+Reclaiming the Sacred: Lay Religion and Popular Politics in Revolutionary France.
+Cornell University Press, 1990.

 - History 352 – Eighteenth Century Europe – Syllabus 2011 (pdf)